asyncapi/spec-json-schemas/README.md

 * Validate if operationIds are duplicated in the document
 * Validate if messageIds are duplicated in the document
 * Server security is declared properly and the name has a corresponding `securitySchemes` definition in `components` with the same name.
-* Validate if given server securitySchemes is a proper empty array when security type requires it
+* Server `securitySchemes` is an empty array when the security type requires it.
 * Validate if parameters specified in the channel name have corresponding parameters object defined and if name does not contain url parameters.
 * Validate if all servers listed for a channel in servers property are declared in the top-level servers object.
 * Validate if tags specified in the objects have no duplicates.
 Check is done for: root, operations, operation traits, channels, messages and message traits.